Skip to main content

 What is the Difference Between Identity Management and Access Management?

 Since so few individuals need to be aware of the differences, identity management and access management tools are essentially the same.
 At the very least, they are unaware of the differences between the two concepts.
-Therefore, although they have a connection, they are not the same thing.
+Therefore, although they have a connection, they are different.

 • The Identity management portal refers to authenticating users